 This survey course gives the student an understanding of the materials used in interior design.
 Textile knowledge, wall coverings, carpeting, tile, natural stone, laminate, and flooring are essential when selecting proper finishes for residential and commercial interiors.

-The techniques of drafting and graphic representation are the established language of architecture.
+The techniques of drafting and graphic representation are the established language of construction.
 Students learn to use hand-drafting tools, and develop skills with line weight and lettering.
-They will understand architectural cross-referencing.
+They will understand construction cross-referencing.
 Students will further develop their drafting skills preparing site plans, floor plans, elevations, and sections.

 Kitchen and Bath Design